Flutter CTO Report 2024

 Media streaming use cases

 Streaming media services are not limited to video or music.
-You can also listen to podcasts and audiobooks and receive radio stations from all over the world.
+You can also listen to podcasts and audiobooks and receive live streams of radio stations from all over the world.
 Likewise, online sessions can be streamed for users interested in practicing meditation in the mindfulness sector.
 Media streaming is highly versatile, flexible, and customizable for different use cases.

 Here are some examples of how media streaming apps are used in several industries: